vhscom/svelte-headlessui-starter/README.md

 ### Cloudflare

 Cloudflare is a little more involved and deployments blocked until [sk-auth/issues/42](https://github.com/Dan6erbond/sk-auth/issues/42) is resolved.
 The referenced issue has an open pull request in case you wish to fork until the package is updated with a fix.

-Start by updating the adapter used in `svelte.config.js` and change the import for `adapter-auto` to `adapter-cloudflare`.
-The Cloudflare adapter is already included with `adapter-auto`, though you may wish to `pnpm add -D adapter-cloudflare` to be more explicit and then remove `adapter-auto` from the project.

 You can get a CI setup running without any additional configuration described in the [Cloudflare Docs for Svelte](https://developers.cloudflare.com/pages/framework-guides/deploy-a-svelte-site/).
 Reference the `engines` property in `package.json` for the minimum Node version required to build the project.